orta/chairs/README.md

 Run `chairs` from the root folder of your project.

-	pull [name]        get documents and support files from latest built app and store as name. push [name]        overwrite documents and support files from the latest build in Xcode. rm   [name]        delete the files for the chair. open               open the current app folder in Finder. list               list all the current docs in working directory.
+		chairs pull [name]        get documents and support files from latest built app and store as name. chairs push [name]        overwrite documents and support files from the latest build in Xcode. chairs rm   [name]        delete the files for the chair. chairs open               open the current app folder in Finder. chairs list               list all the current docs in working directory.

 ## Problems?